msmbuilder/msmbuilder/README.md

 ### Installation
-vmhmm requires [scikit-learn](http://scikit-learn.org/stable/).
+mixtape requires [scikit-learn](http://scikit-learn.org/stable/).
 It also requires numpy and scipy, but these are already depdendencies of sklearn itself.
 You'll need a C compiler as well.
 Python 2.6, 2.7, 3.2, and 3.3 are supported.